huijing/huijing.github.io/_posts/2019-07-28-flexbox-and-padding.md

 Anyway, this is a really short one, which was borne out of a discussion with my mate, [Wei](https://twitter.com/wgao19), about use of padding in a flex formatting context.
 Because that's what friends talk about in casual conversation.

-But I think it is a fairly common use case which people may run into so here's a write-up.
+But I think it is a fairly common problem which people may run into so here's a write-up.

 ## Scenario